MercuryPay/InfinitePeripherals.All.ObjC/README.md

 ===================
 This is a sample Xcode iOS application demonstrating the capture of an encrypted credit card swipe from Infinite Peripheral device and processing transactions to the MercuyPay Web Services platform.
 ***
-**PLEASE NOTE:** Infinite Peripherals has a developer portal at http://ipcprint.com/developer/  There is an NDA registration procedure in place as a part of the Development Portal Registration Process.
+**PREREQUISITE:** Infinite Peripherals has a developer portal at http://ipcprint.com/developer/  There is an NDA registration procedure in place as a part of the Development Portal Registration Process.
 Once approved, you will have access to SDKs.

-Here is the link for user manuals of supported peripherals at http://ipcprint.com/support/downloads.html
 ***
 ##Steps to Capture Secure Card Data from <br>Infinite Peripherals Encrypted Swipers

-###Step 1: Add Infinite Peripheral library
+###Step 1: Add Infinite Peripheral library from Pre-requisite above
 Add `DTDevices.h` and `libtdev.a` to your project

 ###Step 2: Modify .plist file